-Ronda Rousey Slams Triple H In WWE Elimination Chamber
+Ronda Rousey Slams Triple H During WWE ‘Elimination Chamber’

-Ronda Rousey made her third appearance at the WWE on Sunday night at Elimination chamber in Las Vegas to sign a contract with the WWE.
+Ronda Rousey made her third appearance in the WWE on Sunday night at Elimination Chamber in Las Vegas to sign a contract with the WWE.
 The accomplished MMA fighter officially signed a deal with the WWE, making her a RAW superstar.
-Rousey had earlier shared her excitement on her Twitter about the deal before the events at the Elimination Chamber.
+Rousey had earlier shared her excitement on Twitter about the deal before the events at Elimination Chamber.

-However, the WWE Elimination chamber 2018 saw the MMA fighter get physical with Triple H and Stephanie McMahon.
-What was supposed to be a regular contract signing ended in violence when Triple H got slammed in the middle of the ring on a table and Rousey was slapped by Stephanie McMahon.
-Bleacher Report says that RAW general manager, Kurt Angle turned the table on RAW commissioner, Stephanie McMahon and Triple H when he disclosed that the only reason she was signed was so they could exert revenge.
+However, the WWE Elimination Chamber PPV saw the MMA fighter get physical with Triple H and Stephanie McMahon.
+What was supposed to be a regular contract signing ended in violence when Triple H got slammed through a table in the middle of the ring, and Rousey was slapped by Stephanie McMahon.
+Bleacher Report says that RAW general manager Kurt Angle turned the tables on RAW commissioner Stephanie McMahon and Triple H when he disclosed that the only reason Rpusey was signed was so they could exact revenge.

-The duo were humiliated in 2015 at Wrestlemania 31 by Rousey and signing the former UFC champion is the perfect opportunity to settle the grudge.
-After Angle’s big reveal things got really interesting, Triple H made the biggest mistake of the night by pointing a finger at Rousey and approaching her.
-The WWE superstar was slammed by Rousey in the middle of the ring; breaking a table.
-This prompted McMahon to get into the ring to his rescue; Stephanie retaliated with a slap to Rousey’s face.
+The duo were humiliated in 2015 at WrestleMania 31 by Rousey and signing the former UFC champion is the perfect opportunity to settle the grudge.
+After Angle’s big reveal, things got really interesting.
+Triple H made the biggest mistake of the night by pointing a finger at Rousey and approaching her.
+The WWE superstar was picked up and slammed by Rousey through a table.
+This prompted McMahon to get into the ring to come to his rescue; Stephanie retaliated with a slap to Rousey’s face.

-The duo left the ring with Rousey accusing McMahon of running, leaving the former UFC bantam champion to sign the contract with the WWE.
+The duo left the ring with Rousey accusing McMahon of running, leaving the former UFC bantamweight champion to sign the contract with the WWE.
 However, before things got physical, the UFC fighter got emotional and could be seen shedding a tear with the roar of the fans screaming out her name.
-Rousey was a crowd favorite as she took the mic for the first time at a WWE event according to Sports Illustrated.
+Rousey was a crowd favorite as she took the mic for the first time at a WWE event, according to Sports Illustrated.

-The incidents at Elimination chamber points to a mixed tag team match in New Orleans on April 8 between Angle and Rousey vs. McMahon and Triple H. According to Forbes, some fans will hate the idea of Stephanie being Rousey’s first rival while others will love it.
+The incidents at Elimination Chamber point to a mixed tag team match in New Orleans on April 8 between Angle and Rousey vs. McMahon and Triple H. According to Forbes, some fans will hate the idea of Stephanie being Rousey’s first rival while others will love it.

 RONDA ROUSEY JUST PUT HHH THROUGH A TABLE!!!! ???????????? pic.twitter.com/lUPWoqP0MZ